mattpfeffer/wordpress-essentials/README.md

 - Disable REST API access
 - Block enumeration of users

+### Features ###

+- Safely enable support for SVGs in the media library
+- Display previews for SVGs in the media library

 ### Third Party Plugins ###

 #### Advanced Custom Fields ####